sseongtaekim/sseongtaekim.github.io/index.md

 ### Recent News
 <hr>
+- Nov.
+2023 One paper got accepted to **Image and Vision Computing**!
+Congrats Enki!
-- 23.3 One paper got accepted to **IEEE Access**!
+- Mar.
+2023 One paper got accepted to **IEEE Access**!
 Congrats Sam!
-- 23.2 One paper got accepted to **CVPR 2023**!
+- Feb.
+2023 One paper got accepted to **CVPR 2023**!
 Congrats Yong Hyun!
-- 23.2 One paper got accepted to **ICASSP 2023**!
+- Feb.
+2023 One paper got accepted to **ICASSP 2023**!
 Congrats!
-- 23.2 Hyunbae and Yebin joined the lab as MS students!
+- Feb.
+2023 Hyunbae and Yebin joined the lab as MS students!
 Welcome!
-- 23.2 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2023**!
+- Feb.
+2023 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2023**!
-- 23.1 Oh Sung joined the lab as a BS intern!
+- Jan.
+2023 Oh Sung joined the lab as a BS intern!
 Welcome!
-- 22.2 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2022**!
+- Feb.
+2022 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2022**!
-- 22.1 Prof. Seong Tae Kim will serve as an Associate Editor of **IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT)**!
+- Jan.
+2023 Prof. Seong Tae Kim will serve as an Associate Editor of **IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT)**!

 #Explainable AI #Reliable AI #Responsible AI #Multimodal AI